 DroneBoy now has access to everything from super small “Cinewoop” FPV drones with ducted (protected) propellers where we can get up close and personal with your action while maintaining a high level of comfort and safety.
 We have super-fast 5” Race Drone style units for fast action, larger spaces where we need to cover longer distances.
 And, for some of our higher end clients, many of whom will never accept GoPro footage in their productions for various technical reasons we are now offering Medium Lift and even Heavy Lift FPV drone options that can fly larger cameras and lenses.
 Sure, there is a bit of a trade off with these bigger machines as they move a little slower and are a certainly more dangerous but for some clients there is “spec” on the quality of the media that we deliver and this makes the larger machines a requirement and worth the added complexity and expense.
 To learn about all the DroneBoy FPV options check out our dedicated FPV Page.

-Heavy Lift FPV Drone to Fly Cine Cameras & Lenses – Big, Scary & Awesome!
+Heavy Lift FPV Drone to Fly Cine Cameras & Lenses – Big & Awesome and coming soon!

 FPV cinema drones are new and exciting!
 They are changing what the world sees and what we are able to help you create.
 They offer a unique and dynamic perspective and they are definitely here to stay.
 To find out more about this exciting FPV Cinema Drone revolution and how you can harness it to its best potential for your next production Contact us today!